When instant implementation is lacking.

 Can you think of any examples?
 Perhaps it was to learn a new skill, sign up for a course or a class, watch a seminar, read a book, get a gym membership, call your grandma…

 You think about it, it seems like a great idea, it seems like something you really want to do and like something that will be a positive experience.
 For you.
-For your loved ones.
-For the world.
+And for your loved ones.
+And maybe even the world 😉

 But not right now, of course!

 Right now you’re too busy.
 Or too tired.
 Or you have so much else going on that you figure it’s best to wait until you can give it your full attention.